-The collective agreements applicable to the Group are mainly those related to the incentive and mandatory profit-sharing schemes for french entity.
-There was no new agreement signed in 2018.
+The collective agreements applicable to the Group are mainly those related to the incentive and mandatory profit-sharing schemes for french entities.
+There was no new agreement signed in 2019.

-An employee savings plan is also available to all french employees (94% of employees).
+An employee savings plan is also available to employees in France (94% of employees).